 ''' subtract :: [nat, nat] => nat (infix1 70) "m subtract n == wfrec (pred_nat^+) ''' (%f j. if j=0 then m else pred (f (pred j))) n" Note that subtract is recursive in its second argument, simply because the right-hand side of the defining equation was constructed in a different way than for add.
 Similar considerations apply for other binary functions defined by recursion in one argument.
-Theorems $(\rightarrow p.540)$ of the Example ''' \begin{array}{ll} \texttt{wf\pred\nat} & \textit{wf\pred\nat} \\ \\ \texttt{mod\if} & & m \, mod \, n = \\ & (\textit{if} \, m < n \, then \, m \, else \, (m-n) \, mod \, n) \\ \\ \texttt{div\if} & & 0 < n \Longrightarrow m \, div \, n = \\ & (\textit{if} \, m < n \, then \, 0 \, else \, Suc((m-n) \, div \, n)) \end{array} ''' This is very similar to functional programming code and hence lends itself to real computations (rewriting), as opposed to only doing proofs.
+Theorems $(\rightarrow p.544)$ of the Example wf_pred_nat wf $pred_nat$ $$\begin{array}{ll} \bmod ^{-} & m \ mod \ n = \\ & (if \ m < n \ then \ m \ else \ (m-n) \ mod \ n) \\ & \dim ^{-} & (if \ m < n \ then \ 0 \ else \ Suc((m-n) \ div \ n)) \end{array}$$ This is very similar to functional programming code and hence lends itself to real computations (rewriting), as opposed to only doing proofs.
 23.6 Conclusion on Well-founded Recursion Well-founded recursion allows us to define recursive functions in HOL and thus reason about computations.
-But: We have used the THE (\rightarrow p.560) operator (similar to the ε -operator (\rightarrow p.376)): it is not clear that there is always an effective way to compute the recursive functions.
-It is not clear that we can actually do computations.
-This is only possible in particular cases, where we derived recursive theorems (\Rightarrow p.471) that can be used for rewriting just like in a functional programming language.
-HOL is a logic, not a programming language.

-Isabelle Package for Primitive Recursion For primitive recursion479, finding a well-founded ordering is simple enough for automation480!
-Examples (use nat $(\rightarrow p.580)$ and case $(\rightarrow p.586)$ -syntax): . . .
+We can derive recursive theorems (\rightarrow p.474) that can be used for rewriting just like in a functional programming language.
+Isabelle Package for Primitive Recursion For primitive recursion481, finding a well-founded ordering is simple enough for automation482!
+Examples (use nat $(\rightarrow p.586)$ and case $(\rightarrow p.592)$ -syntax): . . .

-479A function is primitive recursive if the recursion is based on the immediate predecessor w.r.t. the well-founded order used (e.g., the predecessor on the natural numbers, as opposed to any arbitrary smaller numbers).
+481A function is primitive recursive if the recursion is based on the immediate predecessor w.r.t. the well-founded order used (e.g., the predecessor on the natural numbers, as opposed to any arbitrary smaller numbers).

 This is not the same concept as used in the context of computation theory, where primitive recursive is in contrast to μ -recursive [LP81].

-480The primrec syntax provides a convenient front-end for defining primitive recursive (→ p.567) functions.
+482The primrec syntax provides a convenient front-end for defining primitive recursive functions.

 Isabelle will guess a well-founded ordering to use.
 E.g. for functions on the natural numbers, it will use the usual < ordering.

 Recursion and Arithmetic

 23.7 Conclusion on Recursion and Induction

 We are interested in recursion because inductively defined sets and recursively defined functions are solutions to recursive equations.

-We cannot have general fixpoint operator $Y \rightarrow p.498$, but we have, by conservative extension $(\Rightarrow p.437)$:
+We cannot have general fixpoint operator $Y \rightarrow p.502$, but we have, by conservative extension $(\Rightarrow p.440)$:

-- Least fixpoints for defining sets (→ p.499);
+- Least fixpoints for defining sets (→ p.503);

-- well-founded orders for defining functions (\rightarrow p.529).
+- well-founded orders for defining functions (\rightarrow p.533).

-Both concepts come with induction schemes (lfp induction $(\rightarrow p.515)$ and definition of well-foundedness $(\rightarrow p.536)$) for proving properties of the defined objects.
+Both concepts come with induction schemes (lfp induction (\rightarrow p.519) and definition of well-foundedness (\rightarrow p.540)) for proving properties of the defined objects.

 Summary: Proof Support

 The methodological overhead can be faced by powerful mechanical support, since many proof-tasks are routine.

 Isabelle offers extensibility for such routine task constructions.

 24 Arithmetic

 The Roadmap

-We are still looking at how the different parts of mathematics are encoded in the Isabelle/HOL library (\rightarrow p.460).
+We are still looking at how the different parts of mathematics are encoded in the Isabelle/HOL library (\rightarrow p.463).

-- Orders (→ p.464)
+- Orders (→ p.467)

-- Sets (→ p.473)
+- Sets (→ p.476)

-- Functions (→ p.483)
+- Functions (→ p.487)

-- (Least) fixpoints and induction (→ p.499)
+- (Least) fixpoints and induction (→ p.503)

-- (Well-founded) recursion (→ p.529)
+- (Well-founded) recursion (→ p.533)

 - Arithmetic

-- Datatypes (→ p.594)
+- Datatypes (→ p.600)

 Motivation

 Current stage of our course:

-- On the basis of conservative embeddings, set theory (→ p.473) can be built safely. - Inductive sets (\rightarrow p.520) can be defined using least fixpoints (\rightarrow p.499) and suitably supported by Isabelle (\rightarrow p.521). - Well-founded orderings (→ p.529) can be defined without referring to infinity (→ p.538).
+- On the basis of conservative embeddings, set theory (→ p.476) can be built safely. - Inductive sets (→ p.524) can be defined using least fixpoints (→ p.503) and suitably supported by Isabelle (→ p.525). - Well-founded orderings (→ p.533) can be defined without referring to infinity (→ p.542).
 Recursive functions can be based on these.
-Needs inductive sets (→ p.558) though.
-Support by Isabelle (→ p.567) provided.
+Needs inductive sets (→ p.563) though.
+Support by Isabelle (→ p.573) provided.
 Next important topic: arithmetic.